HecknTarnation/RPGBattleEngine/README.txt

 Documentation can be found here: https://coolninjagames.github.io/RPGEngine/1.0

-For this to work correctly, ANSI control codes must be enabled
+For this to work correctly, ANSI control codes must be enabled (this only applies to Windows, Mac and Linux support this by default)

 Please report any bugs you find in this engine to the github repository.